nikhil-kumar-tomar/Student-Management-System-using-Django/README.md

 # 4. Update already existing Record of a Student
 This option requires a roll number, filling roll number will show pre-populated form fields with information already available in the database, updating this fields and submitting will affect the database.

+# Installation
+1. Edit the .env file with your configuration and copy it to "Student-Management-System-using-Django/Personal App/personal/personal"
+2. In the same directory run `pip install -r requirements.txt`
+3. Run `python3 manage.py runserver `

 # Configuration for Backend applications# Django Admin Page

 admin page at: localhost:8000/admin